Davidtaty17/linux-journey/bandit/level-7-8.md

 ## Observations
 - First, I have used the command **man grep** to understand how it works.
-At first, I was quite lost, did more research and used Claude to explain to me, really how to use **grep**
+At first, I was quite lost, did more research and used Claude to explain to me, really how to use **grep** the **man command** is the manual page, it is a system reference manual for every commands
-- Second, **grep** principally searches through  file line by line and displays only the lines containing the word you are looking for ( e.g. **grep [search word] [file's name]**
+- Second, **grep** principally searches through  file line by line and displays only the lines containing the word you are looking for ( e.g. **grep [search word] [file's name]** grep is also a fundamental *security tool*.
+It lets you search through *log files* when something happens on a Linux system.
+For example, a login, an error, a service starting.
+All those records *are written in log files*
-- the **man command** is the manual page, it is a system reference manual for every commands